Angola–Israel relations: History

+Angola and Israel established relations on April 16th 1992, following the end of the Cold War.

 The Israeli embassy in Luanda opened in 1995, and Tamar Golan, who had worked to maintain Israeli contacts with African countries in the previous decades, was appointed the Israeli ambassador.
 Tamar Golan left this post in 2002, but returned to Angola later on upon the request of the Angolan President José Eduardo dos Santos to help establish a taskforce, under the auspices of the UN, for the removal of landmines.
 The Israeli company "Geomine" provided Angola with mine detecting equipment, in order to facilitate their removal.

 President Dos Santos visited Israel in 2005.
 In March 2006, the trade volume between the two countries amounted to $400 million.

-In 2010, the Angolan government refused to receive openly gay Isi Yanouka as the new ambassador due to his sexuality.